 Sissel, the international singing sensation from Norway, is widely regarded as one of the finest and most talented sopranos in the world.
 Her crystalclear voice has made Sissel a national institution in Norway.
-Sissel has sung all over the world, selling over ten million solo albums.
+Sissel has sung all over the world, selling over six million solo albums.
 She contributed the haunting vocal tracks for the soundtrack to Titanic.
-She has been doing great duets with singers like Placido Domingo, Charles Aznavour, Bryn Terfel, Jose Carreras, Russell Watson, Neil Sedaka and Josh Groban.
-A remarkable voice you only hear once in your lifetime.
+She has been doing great duets with singers like Placido Domingo, Charles Aznavour, Taro Ichihara, Bryn Terfel, Jose Carreras, Russell Watson, Kurt Nilsen, Neil Sedaka and Josh Groban.
+A very remarkable voice you will only hear once in your lifetime.